bear7066/sh_tutorial/rock.md

 #!/bin/bash

 compile="g++ tu.cpp -o exe"
-execution="./exe"
-# use eval for program operations
-eval "$execution"

 # Check if compilation was successful
-# #? will holds the result of the last command
+# $? will holds the result of the last command
 # 0 for success, 1 for error
+eval "$compile"
 if [ $? -eq 0 ]; then
     # Execute the program if compilation was successful
     echo "Your program works!
-Here's the output~ " eval "$execution" else
+Here's the output~ " ./exe else
     echo "Compilation failed."
 fi